yashkarambe/CBIR_System/README.md

 ## License

 This repository is licensed under a custom closed-source license.
 All rights reserved.
-For more information, see the [LICENSE](LICENSE) file.
+For more information, see the [LICENSE.txt](LICENSE) file.